dmac100/reversiblevm/doc/language.md

 - **instruction**: the number of milliseconds to wait between instructions when running the program.
 - **transition**: the number of mulliseconds that an object transition will last for.

+**@bounds()**

+- **fit**: changes the bounds of the graphics canvas. 'none' for no fitting, 'extends' to increase the bounds of the canvas as necessary, 'full' to fully fit the bounds of the canvas to the displayed objects.

 **Iteration Objects**

 **@for(...)**